olssonm/nibe-app/README.md

 <img width="1164" alt="Screenshot 2021-03-26 at 09 39 03" src="https://user-images.githubusercontent.com/907114/112606094-4735ce80-8e18-11eb-9955-dba435aa2411.png">

 This app is very much opinionated and built for myself and my own use cases, but feel free to fork and use.
-If there are any missing features or bugs, PRs are welcome.
+If there are any missing features or bugs, [PRs are very much welcome](https://github.com/olssonm/nibe-app/pulls).

 I've also released an oauth-provider built on [thephpleague/oauth2-client](https://github.com/thephpleague/oauth2-client) if you rather build your own app from scratch.